 4. Constant Contact

 Constant Contact is a great campaign management tool to use if you’re new to sending emails.
 The drag and drop features are insanely easy to use, which is why this is on our list for best campaign management tools.
-With Constant Contact, you can segment emails, utilize powerful list building tools, set up welcome emails, and send triggered email series.
+With Constant Contact, you can segment emails, utilize powerful list building tools to organize a mass email, set up welcome emails, and send triggered email series.
 You can also use this tool to schedule social media posts.

 Cost: Constant Contact starts at $20 per month.

-Snov.io is an all-in-one cold outreach automation platform that lets you take full control over your lead generation and sales organization processes, helping you to contact prospect you are interested in with a highly personalized message at a right time A wide choice of its tools and features, from email finding and verification to building complex email sequences, will enable you to streamline your outreach efforts and scale your business.
+Snov.io is an all-in-one cold outreach automation platform that lets you take full control over your lead generation and sales organization processes, helping you to contact prospect you are interested in with a highly personalized message at a right time.
+With a wide range of email outreach tools and features, from email finding and verification to building complex email sequences, you can streamline your cold email outreach efforts and scale your business.

 With Snov.io you can easily: